21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 Start with business goals and convert them into a strategy.
 Evaluate the marketing tech stack you used previously.
 Think about each step of how your team will reach it, and try to speed up the process with the marketing automation tech.
 The more connected tools you have, the better.

 Usually, the marketing tech stack decision-maker is a CMO or CEO.
-But it also can be marketing managers, who will use this service, who also influence the choice.
+But it also can be marketing managers who will use this service who also influence the choice.

 The start of the next OKR period (quarter) is perfect.
-But still, marketing technology reevaluation could be twice a year when you plan a company’s global goals and strategy to reach them.
+But still, marketing technology reevaluation could be done twice a year when you plan a company’s global goals and strategy to reach them.

 And, of course, subscribe to our marketing blog 🙂